dougeby/IntuneDocs/intune/kiosk-settings.md

 ## Windows Holographic for Business

 On Windows Holographic for Business devices, you can configure these devices to run in single-app kiosk mode, or multi-app kiosk mode.
+Some features aren't supported on Windows Holographic for Business.

 #### Single full-screen app kiosks
-Enter the following settings:
+When you choose single app kiosk mode, enter the following settings:

-- **Universal Windows Platform (UWP) app identifier**: Enter the **Application user model ID (AUMID)** of the kiosk app.
-Or select an existing managed app you added using [Client Apps](apps-add.md).

-    See [Find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app) to get the ID.

-- **User logon type**: Select **Local user accounts** to enter the local (to the device) user account, or a Microsoft Account (MSA) account associated with the kiosk app. **Autologon** user account types aren't supported on Windows Holographic for Business.
+- **User logon type**: Select **Local user account** to enter the local (to the device) user account, or a Microsoft Account (MSA) account associated with the kiosk app. **Autologon** user account types aren't supported on Windows Holographic for Business.

+- **Application type**: Select **Store app**.

+- **App to run in kiosk mode**: Choose **Add a store app**, and select an app from the list.

+    Don't have any apps listed?
+Add some using the steps at [Client Apps](apps-add.md).

+    Select **OK** to save your changes.

 #### Multi-app kiosks
 Apps in this mode are available on the start menu.
 These apps are the only apps the user can open.

-Enter the following settings:
+When you choose multi app kiosk mode, enter the following settings:

+- **Target Windows 10 in S mode devices**: Choose **No**.
+S mode is not supported on Windows Holographic for Business.

+- **User logon type**: Add one or more user accounts that can use the apps you add.
+Your options:

+  - **Auto logon**: Not supported on Windows Holographic for Business.
+  - **Local user accounts**: **Add** the local (to the device) user account.
+The account you enter is used to sign in to the kiosk.
+  - **Azure AD user or group (Windows 10, version 1803 and later)**: Requires user credentials to sign in to the device.
+Select **Add** to choose Azure AD users or groups from the list.
+You can select multiple users and groups.
+Choose **Select** to save your changes.
+  - **HoloLens visitor**: The visitor account is a guest account that doesn't require any user credentials or authentication, as described in [shared PC mode concepts](https://docs.microsoft.com/windows/configuration/set-up-shared-or-guest-pc#shared-pc-mode-concepts).

+- **Applications**: Add the apps to run on the kiosk device.
+Remember, you can add several apps.

-- **Add managed apps**: Select an existing managed app you added using [Client Apps](apps-add.md).
+  - **Add Store apps**: Select an existing app you added using [Client Apps](apps-add.md).
+If you don't have any apps listed, then you can buy apps, and [add them to Intune](store-apps-windows.md).
+  - **Add Win32 app**: Not supported on Windows Holographic for Business.
   - **Add by AUMID**: Enter the [app's AUMID](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app) (UWP apps).
+Use this option to add Windows apps.
+Enter the following properties:

+    - **Application name**: Required.
+Enter a name for the application.
+    - **Application user model ID (AUMID)**: Required.
+Enter the Application user model ID (AUMID) of the Windows app.
+To get this ID, see [find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app).
+    - **Tile size**: Required.
+Choose a Small, Medium, Wide, or Large app tile size.

+- **Kiosk browser settings**: Not supported on Windows Holographic for Business.

-- **Use alternative Start layout**: Enter an XML file that describes how the apps appear on the start menu, including the order of the apps.
+- **Use alternative Start layout**: Choose **Yes** to enter an XML file that describes how the apps appear on the start menu, including the order of the apps.
+Use this option if you require more customization in your start menu.
 [Customize and export start layout](https://docs.microsoft.com/hololens/hololens-kiosk#start-layout-for-hololens) provides some guidance, and includes a specific XML file for Windows Holographic for Business devices.
-- **User account type**: Add one or more user accounts that can use the apps you add.
-The supported options include:
-  - **HoloLens visitor**: The visitor account is a guest account that doesn't require any user credentials or authentication, as described in [shared PC mode concepts](https://docs.microsoft.com/windows/configuration/set-up-shared-or-guest-pc#shared-pc-mode-concepts).
-  - **Azure AD user or group (Windows 10, version 1803 and later**: Requires user credentials to sign in to the device.
-Use the `domain\user@tenant.com` format.
-  - **Local user accounts**: **Add** the local (to the device) user account.
-The account you enter is used to sign in to the kiosk.

-When the account signs in, only the apps defined in the configuration are available.
+- **Windows Taskbar**: Not supported on Windows Holographic for Business.

 ## Next steps
 [Assign the profile](device-profile-assign.md) and [monitor its status](device-profile-monitor.md).